Glossary of Behavioural Biases and Heuristics

 Behavioural Economics: The study of cognitive social and emotional influences on economic decision-making.

-Actor-Observer Bias (Fundamental Attribution Error): tendency to attribute own behaviour to character and the behaviour of others to the situation.
+Actor-Observer Bias (Fundamental Attribution Error): tendency to attribute own successes to character and the successes of others to the situation, while own failures are blamed on the situation and those of others, their character.

 Adaption: tendency for the impact to wear off the more something is experienced.